aziontech/azion-samples/README.md

 [Azion Edge Functions](https://www.azion.com/en/documentation/products/edge-application/edge-functions/) allows you to create event-driven, serverless applications, at the edge of the network, closer to users.

-With Edge Functions, you can perform serverless functions in response to events on edge nodes of our network with no need of having or managing servers.
+With Edge Functions, you can perform serverless functions in response to events on the edge nodes of Azion's network with no need of having or managing servers.

 ## Edge functions on Edge Firewall